KauzClay/docs-tap/scst-scan/verify-app-scanning.hbs.md

    Where `DEV-NAMESPACE` is the name of the developer namespace you want to use.

 1. Child resources are created.
-View the child PipelineRun, TaskRuns, and pods:
+View the child `PipelineRun`, `TaskRuns`, and pods by running:

    ```console
    kubectl get -l imagevulnerabilityscan pipelinerun,taskrun,pod -n DEV-NAMESPACE
    ```

-1. When the scanning completes, the status is shown.
-Specify `-o wide` to see the digest of the image scanned and the location of the published results.
+1. When the scanning finishes, the status is shown.
+Specify `-o wide` to see the digest of the image scanned and the location of the published results by running:

    ```console
    kubectl get imagevulnerabilityscans -n DEV-NAMESPACE -o wide